Ganapathy (Maoist)

-Muppala Lakshmana Rao, commonly known by his nom de guerre Ganapathy or Ganapathi, is the leader of the Indian Maoist movement and former General Secretary of the Communist Party of India (Maoist), a banned Maoist insurgent communist party in India.
+Muppala Lakshmana Rao, commonly known by his nom de guerre Ganapathy (otherwise spelt Ganapathi), is a major figure in the Indian Maoist movement and former General Secretary of the Communist Party of India (Maoist), a banned Maoist insurgent communist party in India.
 He resigned from the post in November 2018.

 Early life

 Ganapathy was born in Sarangapur, Karimnagar district of Telangana.
 He is a science graduate and also holds a B.Ed. degree.
 He worked as a teacher in Karimnagar district but deserted his job to pursue higher education in Warangal.

 Early political life

 In Warangal, Ganapathy came in touch with the Maoist cadres Nalla Adi Reddy and Kondapalli Seetharamaiah, and eventually he also decided to join the Naxalite movement in the country.
 He was one of the early members of Communist Party of India (Marxist-Leninist) People's War (People's War Group) and grew as General Secretary of the party that is now called as Communist Party of India (Maoist), an output of the merger of People's War Group and Maoist Communist Centre of India (MCCI) that took place in 2004.
-He remains active in the so-called red belt of India including the Bastar region of Chhattisgarh.
+He remains active in the red belt of India including the Bastar region of Chhattisgarh.

 Other than Ganapathy he is known by several other aliases viz Mupalla Lakshman Rao, Shrinivas, Rajanna, Raji Reddy, Radhakrishna, GP, Chandrasekhar, Azith and CS.